timeoff-management/timeoff-management-application/README.md

 npm test
 ```

+(make sure that application with default settings is up and running)

 Any bugfixes or enhancements should have good test coverage to get them into "master" branch.

 ## Feedback